Abdulkadir19997/document_classifier/Readme.md

-# Resume Classification and Semantic Search using Machine Learning
+# Resume Classification and Semantic Search using Embedded vectors

 This project implements a comprehensive solution for resume classification and semantic search.
 It leverages multiple machine learning techniques, including transformer-based architectures, for text classification and semantic search.